SOUNDING BOARD

 We loved letting our imaginations run wild and getting the chance to see what a youth-led future could be!

-Our Mortal Fools Youth Theatre members transformed Riding Mill Parish Hall into a vibrant DIY Creative Music Hub filled with bold artwork and fun upbeat music for this immersive live event.
+Our Mortal Fools Youth Theatre members transformed Riding Mill Parish Hall into a vibrant DIY Creative Music Hub, filled with bold artwork and fun upbeat music for this immersive live event.

-Our groups delighted audiences with dynamic music videos, inventive stories, and powerful spoken word performances, making them laugh out loud and giving us all food for thought, as they shared what it's like to be a young person today and the changes they'd like to see in the world.
+Our groups delighted audiences with dynamic music videos, inventive stories, and powerful spoken word performances - making them laugh out loud and giving us all food for thought, as they shared what it's like to be a young person today and the changes they'd like to see in the world.

 It was wonderful to see our audiences get their creative juices flowing as they answered some thought provoking questions and got involved with fun crafts and music-making activities.